vfalies/tmdb/README.md

 echo $infos->getTitle();
 ```

-The destination of the generation is `docs/` repository.

 ## Unit Testing

 You can run the unit test suites using the following command in the library's source directory: